Intervene early and know the warning signs

-- should happen whether or not an employee has made a claim for workers’ compensation
+- does not impact on a worker’s ability to lodge a workers compensation claim and should happen whether or not an employee has made a claim for workers’ compensation

 - is about acting early to minimise the impact and duration of emerging symptoms or actual injury or illness

-- provides appropriate treatment and support to employees.
+- participation is voluntary and provides early appropriate treatment and support to employees

 The evidence behind early intervention

 We know that early contact and support leads to better health and recovery outcomes.

 Evidence shows that an employee is more likely to stay at or return to work when potential risks are identified, their individual needs are assessed, and treatment and/or rehabilitation services begin as soon as possible.